lilakat/starbound-mod-template/README.md

 # Uploading to Steam

 Note: please almost never do this if you've changed actual game files instead of patching them.
-You will break other people's mods.
+You will break other people's mods that rely on the game files you've changed.
+The only time you should do this is when patching isn't an option (for instance, you have to change specific .lua files).

 If you want to upload your mod to steam, create an image for your mod and put it in your project folder.
 Go to Starbound on Steam, then click 'Play' and select the mod uploader tool.
 If you don't have options when you hit play, go to properties, and under 'General', change your launch options to 'Ask when starting game'.